uelis/intc/README.md

 the operation `store(b, x)`.
 Values can be read using the operation `load()`.
 Finally, a box is deallocated using `free(b)`.

-In this experimental implementation memory safety is not enforced, i.e. the programmer must take care to not unbox a term twice.
+In this experimental implementation memory safety is not enforced, e.g. the programmer must take care to not unbox a term twice.

 Example: